|

 are used with Montgomery

-multiplication the offset
+multiplication the offset should be 2.

 The exponent must fit into key size many bytes but can otherwise be arbitrarily long.

-must not be the same reference,
+base and result must not be the same reference,

-to permit exponents shorter than key size.
+because result the exponent is first copied into result to permit exponents shorter than key size.
 Moreover the

 cipher on the card does not permit them to be the same